 - Place all the dry base ingredients in a mixing bowl and stir to combine.
 Add the melted butter and mix to form a flakey crumb.

-- Line a 8 x 8 inch baking pan with greaseproof paper.
+- Line a 8 x 8 inch baking pan with parchment paper.

 - Press the base mix into the bottom and smooth with the back of a spoon to get neat edges.